C-Undritz/Boardgame-Bazaar/README.md

 # User interaction feedback
 ## Buttons
-All buttons change colour upon mouse hover
+All buttons change colour upon mouse hover using the main bootstrap colours detailed above

 ## Navbar and footer text and icons
-All change colour from white, or Bootstrap light, to bootstrap warning upon mouse hover
+All change colour from white, or Bootstrap light, to Bootstrap warning upon mouse hover

+<div align="right"><a href="#top">Contents Table</a></div>

 ------